2025-26 Application Process

 Systems Change Focus

 The initiative must have a systems change focus, rather than a direct service focus.
 Direct services often provide much-needed individual-level support, such as temporary or permanent housing, mentoring, training, or food banks.
-For the focus of this fellowship, we seek leaders of systems change initiatives that address the root causes of injustice in order to permanently improve the lives of the people most impacted by the issue, in turn benefitting all.
-As distinct from direct service work, systems change initiatives recognize the problem’s complex history and seek to transform the system often by policy change, community organizing, and campaigns to shift how we think about the issue.
+For the focus of this fellowship, we seek leaders of systems change initiatives that address the root causes of injustice by engaging people across the system to shift power, policy, and mindsets.
+Systems change work acknowledges the problem's complex history and it improves the lives of the people most impacted by the issue for the long term.

 Organization Representative